Funeral Celebrants Are Personalization Experts

-As more families break from tradition, funerals and memorials include more personal touches, such as favorite music, displays of cherished items or catering that includes favorite foods.
+As more families break from tradition, funerals and memorials include more personal touches, such as favourite music, displays of cherished items or catering that includes favourite foods.
 However, it’s not always easy to decide on the most meaningful details to include or how to include them.
 This is where a funeral celebrant can help.

 A celebrant works with families to design a personalized service that brings friends and family together to remember a unique loved one.